MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/RenewableEnergyCertificate.md

 ms.author: anbichse
 ---

-# Renewable Energy Certificate in CloudforSustainabilityEnergyDataModel
+# Renewable Energy Certificate in Cloud for Sustainability energy data model

 Market-based instrument that represents the environmental attributes of electricity generated from renewable energy sources.